Manipur: UKNA man involved in narco-insurgency arrested

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The arrest was made in an hourlong operation in and around his residence with the recovery of several illegal articles from his possession.
+The arrest was made in an hour long operation in and around his residence with the recovery of several illegal articles from his possession.

 Seiminlen Doungel was involved in extortion activities, kidnapping, weapon smuggling, and drug trafficking from across the Indo-Myanmar Border (IMB) on behalf of the United Kuki National Army (UKNA) from Churachandpur District.